richgel999/shufrand/README.md

 ## Current test results

 This PRNG passes dieharder, TestU01 SmallCrush and Crush.
-(At least, it passes dieharder when tested as a single 128-bit generator.)
 With dieharder, I get 0-3 "weak" results, but usually no failures, depending on the initial seeds.
+It passes as a 128-bit generator or when passing in the first lane's output only.
 It seems to be weakest with the "dab_bytedistrib" test.
 The testing logs are in the repo.

 It passes all tests in BigCrush but 3: